sckoehler/star-maps/README.md

 using the `<IMG>` tag or it can be viewed in an SVG editor, such as Inkscape.
 Inkscape can also be used to convert the SVG content to PDF or various image formats.

+## Pre-built maps

+Two PDF maps at the outer level cover the Herschel 400 objects and the Hershel II objects.